 It’s not a deal breaker and gaming with Orbweaver is much like gaming with a keyboard.
 Although I’ll admit, it does feel a bit cooler–like you’re taking command of some futuristic control scheme.
 If you’re looking to inject more familiar control with loads of freedom, then check out the Orbweaver.
 It’s pricey but empowering.

-The Orbweaver keypad from Razer is solid tech.
+Bottom Line: The Orbweaver keypad from Razer is solid tech.
 It serves up all your main keyboard gaming functions plus several additional functions all on a diminutive form factor!
 If you can get a grip on the price the Orbweaver could become an essential tool.

 - 20 fully programmable buttons